Learn how to deal with an emergency medical situationA vital program that features parents, children and teachers

 Provide basic medical care to all children, with a first aid kit for each school/village in the most rural areas of Sumba

 Communities and children do not have access to even the most basic medical care.
-Faced with this for years, the foundation decided to put in place a simple, proven and very effective measure: The training of school teachers, a first aid kit and long-term monitoring of managers from our centre in Sumba East.
+Faced with this for years, the foundation decided to put in place a simple, proven, and very effective measure: The training of school teachers, a first aid kit, and long-term monitoring of managers from our center in Sumba East.

 East Sumba has a population of over 255,000 people, spread over an area of 7,000 km2.
 Therefore, the population density is 36 people per km2 (source: BPS East Sumba 2019).
 The hilly terrain of Sumba is an obstacle in several areas including access to healthcare.
 Add to this the lack of qualified medical personnel and the total absence of adequate medical facilities.

-Some districts have a health centre, which can be opened twice a month to provide basic care; the 8th day of the month for children, the 16th for adults and that’s it.
-And this when the schedules are respected and the staff present…
+- Some districts have a health center, which can be opened twice a month to provide basic care; the 8th day of the month for children, the 16th for adults and that’s it.
+And this when the schedules are respected and the staff present;

-During our field missions, we meet many children, adolescents or adults injured, especially in the feet which are bare most of the time.
-Children have to travel many kilometres to get to school, on rocky and dangerous paths, to cross rivers too; they are therefore the most affected by these injuries.
+- During our field missions, we meet many children, adolescents, or adults injured, especially in the feet which are bare most of the time.
+Children have to travel many kilometers to get to school, on rocky and dangerous paths, to cross rivers too; they are therefore the most affected by these injuries.

 Training – Monitoring

-- Before the training part, all the participant will pass a test to evaluate what they already know.
+- Before the training part, all the participants will pass a test to evaluate what they already know.
 After the training, they will pass another one to see the evolution of the capacities.